connorbode/matix.io/source/_posts/planning-a-software-project.md

 title: Planning a software project
 banner_lg: splash-lg.jpg
 banner_sm: splash-sm.jpg
+date: 2019-05-24 01:25:58
+tags:
 seo_description:
-tags:
 ---

 Ever wonder how a software project gets started?
-This post goes over how we handle planning your project, taking an exciting idea and preparing it for implementation.
+This is how we handle planning your project, taking an exciting idea and preparing it for implementation.

 ## Who will use your application?